 If you’re a regular listener of the show, you probably know at least part of their work by now, as I have been a long time supporter of their work.
 In the last few years, I have been uploading a great part of their music to WMP’s curator collection at Free Music Archive.

 Putting Lisbon’s great weather to good use, I sat down with Darksunn (co-founder, manager and do-it-all) to find out more about how the label started, why they picked Creative Commons as their licencing system, the challenges ahead and their strategy for the future.
 For the first time in White Market Podcast’s history, this interview was actually recorded on location, which may explain some of the sound issues on this episode.
 Nonetheless, please sit back and enjoy the vibes of the purple monster.

-All the tracks are available under a CC BY-SA licence.
+All the tracks are available under a CC BY-NC-SA licence.
 I will be posting the list of background music tracks soon.